Is a Value-Added Reseller a trustworthy software asset manager?:

 A skills gap

-It requires hundreds of hours in training to stay up to date with changes in licensing, processes, and the advances in technology.
+It requires hundreds of hours of training to stay up to date with changes in licensing, processes, and advances in technology.
 Therefore, for customers with a one-, two-, or three-person team, it’s really difficult to keep up.
 A third-party team of experts can help to fill that skills gap and react quickly to urgent needs.

 Something’s happened